dimitri-nicolo/calico/master/getting-started/create-storage.md

 ##### Preprovisioned local disks

 In the following example, we create a **StorageClass** to use when explicitly adding **PersistentVolumes** for local disks.
-This can be performed manually, or using the [sig-storage-local-static-provisioner](#determine-storage-support).
+This can be performed manually, or using the [sig-storage local static provisioner](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner).

 ```
 apiVersion: storage.k8s.io/v1